magiruuvelvet/OTPGen/README.md

  - Search your tokens with regular expressions in the search bar and never lose time because of a huge token database

-> Note that the import feature is not implemented yet.
-The UI will only report false errors.

 ## Planned